SAP/cap-operator/website/content/en/docs/usage/resources/captenant.md

 The specification contains attributes relevant for SAP BTP, which identifies a tenant such as `tenantId` and `subDomain`.

 The `version` field corresponds to the `CAPApplicationVersion` on which the tenant is provisioned or was upgraded.
 When a newer `CAPApplicationVersion` is available, the operator automatically increments the tenant version, which triggers the upgrade process.
-The `versionUpgradeStrategy` is by default `always`, but can be set to `none` in exceptional cases to prevent an automatic upgrade of the tenant.
+The `versionUpgradeStrategy` is by default `always`, but can be set to `never` in exceptional cases to prevent an automatic upgrade of the tenant.